There are several variants of masculinities present within a society, one of which is toxic masculinity (hereafter referred to as TM).

-Importantly, masculinity itself denotes those constructed norms ascribes to the way men should behave and interact within their societies.
-As researchers have noted, these norms are not fixed and change over time, and that the different masculinities possess different levels of power.
-Hegemonic masculinity is the academic term for the “dominant” masculinity within society (more on this in a separate article).
+Masculinity denotes constructed norms ascribed to the way men should behave and interact within their societies.
+As researchers have noted, these norms are not fixed and change over time.
+Different masculinities possess different levels of power.
+Hegemonic masculinity is the term for the dominant masculinity within a society.

 1. Weiss, S. 2016.
 6 Harmful Effects Of Toxic Masculinity.
 Available.

 2. Kupers, T. 2005.
 Toxic masculinity as a barrier to mental health treatment in prison.
 Journal of Clinical Psychology, 61 (6): 713–724.

 3. Hess, P. 2016.
 Sexism may be bad for men’s mental health.
 Available.